Cheomji of Jeonseo Fraction of Wonju Byun(邊/邉) Clan

 17th President: Myungbak Lee 2008~2013

-• The 17th president, Myungbak Lee, served from 2008 to 2013.
 He was elected president in the 17th presidential election after serving as the chair of Hyundai Engineering & Construction and then the mayor of Seoul.
-He was the greatest fraudster among presidents, and he was the one who increased his wealth with the people's taxes.
-In addition, the Four Major Rivers Project wasted a lot of money and ruined the country, so it was not resolved in 2023, and At that time, newspapers reported that mad cow disease in American beef had occurred in Korea.
+The Four Major Rivers Project wasted a lot of money and ruined the country, so it was not resolved in 2023, and At that time, newspapers reported that mad cow disease in American beef had occurred in Korea.
 He was sentenced and went to prison, but in 2023, the 20th Seokyeol Yoon was pardoned.
 Myungbak Lee was also famous for the BBK stock price manipulation case.

 18th President: Geunhye Park 2013~2017

-• The 18th president was Park Geunhye, who served from 2013 to 2017.
-As the daughter of Chunghee Park, she grew up ignorant of the world during the presidency and was a person with the ability to perform the presidency.
+She is the daughter of Chunghee Park.
 As president, Park Geunhye was arrested for ‘Geunhye Park and Soonsil Choi scandal’ and ‘the Sewol Ferry incident’ (2014).
 The students who died at the time of the Sewol Ferry Incident were born in 1997.
 In 2023, the 20th Seokyeol Yoon was pardoned.

 19th President: Jaein Moon 2017~2022

-• The 19th president, Jaein Moon, served from 2017 to 2022.
+The 19th president, Jaein Moon, served from 2017 to 2022.
 He was the most passable of the presidents, and he was the one who developed the country and improved inter-Korean relations. managed smoothly South Korea has become the world's 10th-largest economy.
+However, he is also a president who failed in his real estate price policy.